 |match_type [optional]||How to match, specified as -1, 0, or 1.
 Default is 1.|

-Check the video below to see How to use Excel MATCH function with some examples:
+Check the video below to see How to use MATCH in Excel with some examples:

 LINKS AND RESOURCES